 The monthly payment amount will be based on the taxpayer’s ability to pay.

 The taxpayer may be asked to use the available equity in assets to pay down the tax before the amount of the monthly payment is computed.
 If the equity in assets is significant, the IRS may seize or levy the property.
-However, this can be avoided if the taxpayer can demonstrate a hardship.
+However, this can be avoided, and collection actions will stop, if the taxpayer can demonstrate a financial hardship.

-The monthly amount will be reviewed by the IRS, usually every two years, to see if the taxpayer can afford to increase their monthly payments.
+The monthly amount will be reviewed by the IRS, usually every two years, to see if the taxpayer’s financial situation has changed and can afford to increase their monthly payments.

 Direct Debit Installment Agreement

-The Direct Debit Installment Agreement (DDIA) offers taxpayers a straightforward way to handle their tax debts through automatic monthly payments.
+The Direct Debit Installment Agreement (DDIA) offers taxpayers a straightforward way to handle their tax debts through automatic monthly payments as part of a tax payment plan.
 Like other installment plans, the DDIA helps individuals gradually pay off what they owe.

 To qualify for a DDIA, taxpayers must meet certain IRS criteria: